-10 Easy Ways I Save Money on Kids’ Clothing
+10 Easy Ways to Save Money on Kids’ Clothing

 The cost of dressing four kids adds up quickly.
 Winter coats.
 Swimsuits.
 Shoes, shoes, and more shoes.
 Keep feeding your kids, and they grow out of their clothes real quick.
 Go figure.
 Clothing four kids on one income takes planning, creativity, and resourcefulness.